 Mexico is probably up there in my Top 5 favourite countries in the world, especially the Yucatán Peninsular.
-Beautiful beaches, ancient temples, incredible diving and delicious food for any budget.
+Beautiful beaches, ancient temples, incredible diving and delicious food, all suitable for any budget.
 The locals were friendly, helpful and found our poor understanding of Spanish hilarious.

 This will probably be your first stop.
-Most people fly here, it’s cheap and in the perfect location for most destinations whether you’re heading to the temples of Chichen Itza or the beaches of the islands.
+Most people fly here, it’s cheap and in the perfect location for most destinations whether you’re heading to the temples of Chichen Itza or the beaches and islands.

 Cancún itself has two distinct areas.
 El Centro is the gritty working half of the city and is a great place to see the real side of Mexico.
 Cheap food courts and cheap hotels, it’s good for those of you on a budget.
 We stayed in the lovely little Hostel Laurel 41; it was cheap, clean, quiet and the staff were very nice.